The James Webb Interferometer: Space-based interferometric detections of PDS 70 b and c at 4.8 $\mu$m: acknowledgements

 This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
 These observations are associated with program GTO 1242, and can be accessed via doi:\href{https://doi.org/10.17909/6qvy-zr60}{10.17909/6qvy-zr60}.

 D.B. and D.J. acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC).
+G.C. thanks the Swiss National Science Foundation for financial support under grant numbers P500PT\_206785 and P5R5PT\_225479.
 M.D.F. is supported by an NSF Astronomy and Astrophysics Postdoctoral Fellowship under award AST-2303911.
 J.S.-B. acknowledges the support received from the UNAM PAPIIT project IA 105023.

 We acknowledge and respect the L\textschwa\'{k}\textsuperscript{w}\textschwa\textipa{\ng}\textschwa n (Songhees and Esquimalt) Peoples on whose territory the University of Victoria stands, and the L\textschwa\'{k}\textsuperscript{w}\textschwa\textipa{\ng}\textschwa n and \underline{W}SÁNEĆ Peoples whose historical relationships with the land continue to this day.